lighthall-lab/lab-manual/responsibilities.md

 - *If you are earning course credit for research, you must additionally:*
   - Attend at least one of our lab meetings or journal clubs per week.
   - Present at one meeting during the semester.
-  - Write a short essay on your research topic or experiences at the end of the semester.
 - For more information about undergraduate research positions, refer to the [Undergraduate Research Resources](resources.md#undergraduate-research).

 **[↥ Back to Top](#responsibilities--expectations)**